So what's next? You need to know how best to promote your online course.

 What are the biggest advantages and disadvantages of a blog, for growing an audience?

-The biggest advantage of a blog is that you get by far the most for your upfront work.
-Blogs don't require constant maintenance, you write a post once and it brings you customers for years to come.
+The biggest advantage of a blog when promoting an online course is that you get by far the most for your upfront work.
+Blogs don't require constant maintenance, you write a post once and it brings you, customers, for years to come.

 Your blog traffic will remain relatively constant dependent only on the number of persons that are looking for your topic on search engines, and your position on search rankings.